Getting Started with 3D Printing

 Ultra Performance vs High Performance vs General Engineering Fiberon™ Materials.

-General Engineering Fiberon™ materials are great for basic engineering applications that don't require excessive strength or heat resistance.
+General Engineering Fiberon™ materials are excellent for basic engineering applications that don't require exceptional strength or heat resistance.
+They are relatively inexpensive and easy to print, requiring only a hardened nozzle if they contain abrasive reinforcement

 Help with 3D Printing